 Learning and Teaching

+Wellbeing underpins all learning and permeates every aspect of school and life.
+Each day in the Junior School beings with a focus on wellbeing, guided by the anchor of the classroom teacher.
 Helping students develop a mindset and the capabilities needed to flourish in an ever-changing world is central to the wellbeing program.
-Wellbeing underpins all learning and permeates every aspect of school and life.
-However, like our academic program, our wellbeing framework is thoughtfully and intentionally crafted providing challenging and rewarding opportunities for learning and growth.
+Our wellbeing framework is thoughtfully and intentionally crafted providing challenging and rewarding opportunities for learning and growth.
+Topics covered are flexibly responsive to the needs of each cohort.

-From Reception through to Year 5, the WEB program is sequentially designed so that age appropriate learning can occur.
+From ELC through to Year 5, the WEB program is sequentially designed.
 With a focus on the development of social and emotional skills, students are supported to become agents of their own lives, leading to a strong sense of empowerment both within and beyond the school gates.
-Psychologists and key experts across a range of related fields are engaged annually to work with teachers, parents (see parent connect) and students to ensure that the topics explored are grounded in evidence based research.
-Topics covered will vary from year to year in a program that is deliberately flexible and responsive to the needs of students at any given time.
+Psychologists and key experts across a range of related fields are engaged annually to work with teachers, parents, and students to ensure that the topics explored are grounded in evidence-based research.

 Central to wellbeing is a strong sense of belonging and connection within the school community.
 Through the mentoring program, all classes have a buddy class with activities designed to foster cross-age connections and build on the nurturing and supportive nature of the friendships at Walford.
-Formal and informal mentoring encourages students to feel valued and positive about their interactions with others inspiring optimism and aspiration for the future through the role modelling that occurs.
+Formal and informal mentoring encourages students to feel valued and positive about their interactions with others inspiring optimism and aspiration for the future.

 Leading and Leadership

 Our aim is for students to learn early on that they can influence change for the better by serving causes greater than their own.
-Underpinning our approach to leadership is our school motto Virtute et Veritate – “With truth and moral courage”, reminding us that leadership is about bravely standing up for that which we know to be ethically right and true.
+Underpinning the Walford Junior School approach to leadership is our School motto Virtute et Veritate – ‘Moral courage and truth’ – reminding us that leadership is about bravely standing up for that which we know to be ethically right and true.

 The Year 5 Exhibition is the culminating learning project for the Primary Years Programme.
 Each Year 5 student has a significant role in leading the whole school community through a comprehensive display of acquired knowledge, taking the opportunity to teach on their learning and inspire others to take action.
 This showcase of collaboration, service and action highlights the empowerment and agency that is central to our Junior School leadership program.